F. Anthony Zunino

 Serves as President and CEO of the Connecticut Institute For Communities, Inc. (CIFC), a regional non-profit community development organization that sponsors a portfolio of human service, health, education, housing, and economic development programs and projects; represented Connecticut’s Fifth Congressional District for three terms in the U.S. House of Representatives (1997-2003); served eight years in the Connecticut State Senate (1987-1995); currently serves also as Board Chair of the Community Health Center Association of Connecticut, Inc. (CHCACT), the alliance of Community Health Centers in Connecticut, and as member of Connecticut Governor Dannel P. Malloy’s “Non-Profit Cabinet on Health and Human Services,” the Governor’s senior advisory panel on non-profit issues; and previously served on many other nonprofit and public boards and commissions, including the Danbury Commission for the Elderly, the Board of Directors of Danbury Hospital, and Executive Director of a regional anti-poverty agency; and from 1980-1997 engaged in the private practice of law (concentrating in real estate and administrative/regulatory law); resides in Danbury, Connecticut with his wife, Mary, and two of their three daughters (his eldest daughter is married and practices law in New York City).

 Graduate of Kent State University; former Design Director of Ellen Tracy (under her guidance, Ellen Tracy evolved into a leading fashion icon offering designer sportswear, dresses, accessories, fragrances and a collection of home furnishings); author of Absolutely Delicious, published by Random House in 1994 (a handwritten collection of her favorite recipes, illustrated with her own watercolor paintings); an avid gardener and former board member of The Garden Conservancy (continues to participate in their annual Open Days program); recently partnered with New York Restoration Project to design and help implement the 111th Street Community Garden; serves on the board of the American Ballet Theatre, New York Restoration Project, Steep Rock Association, The Shakespeare Society and Weantinoge Heritage Land Trust.
+She resides in Washington, Connecticut.

 Christine Baranski achieves acclaim for performances in film, television and theater; the two-time Tony Award, Emmy Award, Screen Actors Guild Award and American Comedy Award winner’s feature film credits include “Mama Mia,” “Chicago,” “How The Grinch Stole Christmas,” “Bowfinger,” “Bulworth,” “Cruel Intentions,” “Jeffrey,” “Reversal of Fortune,” “The Ref,” “9 1⁄2 Weeks,” and “The Birdcage” (for which she received a Screen Actors Guild Award), and recently was in “Into The Woods”; a graduate of Juilliard, she received her big break when she was cast in Tom Stoppard’s comedy “The Real Thing,” directed by Mike Nichols; within the same year, she was married, gave birth to her first child and won a Tony Award and Drama Desk Award; then earned a second Tony Award for her performance in Neil Simon’s “Rumors” and a Drama Desk Award for “Lips Together, Teeth Apart”; her last Broadway performance was in “Boeing, Boeing”; received an Emmy Award for her role in the CBS television comedy “Cybill,” an American Comedy Award for Outstanding Supporting Actress in a Comedy, a Screen Actors Guild Award for Outstanding Lead Actress in a Comedy, two Golden Globe Award nominations and 11 additional Emmy nominations, five of which were for her role on “The Good Wife” and two for her role in “The Big Bang Theory”; She is a native of Buffalo, N.Y., has two children and lives in Connecticut.